-Here we recommend an efficient tool, iMyFone D-Back iPhone data recovery for Win or iPhone data recovery for Mac, which is a reputed recovery tool for iOS devices that will help you in extracting photos from your iDevice, iCloud or iTunes backup to the computer.
+Here we recommend an efficient tool, iMyFone D-Back available for both Windows and Mac, which is a reputed recovery tool for iOS devices that will help you in extracting photos from your iDevice, iCloud or iTunes backup to the computer.
 It uses innovative technologies and algorithms to extract content from iOS Devices, and iTunes/iCloud backup file and save them to your Mac/Windows PC in a few simple steps.

 Method 1.
 Recover iPad Photos from iTunes Backup File after Restoring iPad

 Step 1: iMyFone D-Back is available as a trial version, which you can get it from the official website.
 You can download it from Mac or Windows PC.
 Complete the installation procedure, launch the software, and from the main product window, choose “Recover from iTunes Backup” option.
 Click Start to continue.